Vanlife is Entirely What You Make of it.

 - FRAME AND FILL-IN: Great Stuff Gaps and Cracks Spray Foam Insulation

-Rigid Foam Board Insulation: The Workhorse
+Rigid Foam Board Insulation: Cheap and Effective Workhorse

 Polyiso is a bit more expensive than other foam board, but it has the highest R-value per inch at R-6.
 And it’s typically foil-faced on one side, so if you install it with an airgap (or just don’t put walls up over it) you’ll also get the benefit of a radiant heat barrier.